Try it on your house

 White Dove OC-17 is the lighter, warmer soft white, with an LRV of 85 and a gray-cream undertone that comes across as a classic warm white.

 They are cross-brand (Sherwin-Williams versus Benjamin Moore).
-Eider White is what many describe as a white with a gray sweater on; White Dove is a soft warm white that brightens without yellowing.
-The 12-point LRV gap is clearly visible on the wall.
-The only honest way to pick is to test both on your own wall.
+The first is what many describe as a shade wearing a gray sweater; the second brightens without yellowing.
+That 12-point LRV gap is clearly visible on the wall, and the only honest way to pick is to test both in your own light.

-Eider White and White Dove are often cross-shopped by homeowners who want a white that is softer than bright white but not as beige as a cream.
-Eider White sits at LRV 73 with a gray-taupe undertone that gives it a soft, weathered quality.
-White Dove sits at LRV 85 with a gray-cream softness that keeps it warmer than Eider White but brighter by 12 points.
-This is our side-by-side method for comparing paint colors applied to two soft whites that sit on either side of the warm-gray divide.
+These two are often cross-shopped by homeowners who want something softer than a bright neutral but not as beige as a cream.
+SW 7014 sits at LRV 73, where its gray-taupe undertone gives it a soft, weathered quality.
+OC-17 sits at LRV 85, where a gray-cream softness keeps it warmer yet brighter by 12 points.
+This is our side-by-side method for comparing paint colors applied to two soft shades that sit on either side of the warm-gray divide.

 The numbers side by side